 Overview of the Course

-Through verbal instruction in a wide range of movement lessons I help you explore new and improved ways to carry out your daily activities in a safe and pain-free manner.
+Through verbal instruction in a wide range of movement lessons Alan helps you explore new and improved ways to carry out your daily activities in a safe and pain-free manner.

 These classes involve gentle, slow movements to facilitate learning via the brain’s sensory motor system.
 Classes are usually carried out with the student lying on the floor.
 This is the best for learning because it reduces stress on the nervous system.
 Floor based lessons are also optimal for providing sensory feedback about your individual patterns of standing, sitting, walking and any of your work or recreational activities.

 Mats are provided by us for each session.
 Simply wear casual, comfortable clothing such as pants and t-shirt.

 Term 4 starts 9 October 2018 – Walk the Talk

 You could say we’ve been walking our way to Term 4 over the whole year!
 In the first term we focused on the use of eyes in movement, then on our shoulders, hips and pelvis in Terms 2-3.
 This term we’re going to put it all together and increase our awareness of what makes for confident and secure walking.